 Each task was developed to assess learners’ conceptual understanding and computational skills appropriate for their grade level.
 The test was reviewed and validated by experienced educators to ensure content alignment and reliability.
 Table 1 below presents the proficiency levels used to interpret learners' performance based on their scores after taking the assessment.

-Table 1: Numeracy Skill Level: Rapid Mathematics Assessment (RMA)
+Table 1.
+Numeracy Skill Level: Rapid Mathematics Assessment (RMA)